AdaCore/training_material/courses/spark_for_ada_programmers/labs/15_spark_boundary.lab.rst

 - Complete the spec so that it is compatible with SPARK

 ----------------------------------------------
-Integration With Other Programming Languages
+Integration with Other Programming Languages
 ----------------------------------------------

 - Find and open the file :filename:`main.adb` in :toolname:`GNAT Studio`